strawlab/retina-record/README.md

 client), the timestamps from the camera alone should be sufficient to reconstruct quite precisely (see below for details about "quite precisely") when images were acquired.
-Alternatively, if the camera's internal clock is not as ideal, the timestamps saved by `retina-record` can be used to roughly align the data under the assumptions that network delays are insignificant and that the clock of the PC on which `retina-record` runs is reliable.
+Alternatively, if the camera's internal clock is not as ideal, the timestamps saved by `retina-record` can be used to align the data under the assumptions that network delays are insignificant and that the clock of the PC on which `retina-record` runs is reliable.
 Furthermore, supported by the partial redundancy of these data types, more sophisticated time reconstruction approaches can be implemented on videos recorded with `retina-record`.
 These data are saved in the H264 video track in the MP4 file using Supplemental Enhancement Information (SEI).